-ProctorU is experiencing unprecedented demand that impacts availability.
 Faculty MUST create exams at least 2 weeks prior to the exam start date and students MUST sign-up at least one week before the exam.
-Failure to do so may result in no exam appointments being available.
+Failure to do so may result in a lack of exam appointments being available.
 Faculty should set up exams earlier, when possible, and encourage students to sign-up for exams promptly.
-They may also monitor students exam enrollments through their ProctorU portal.
+They may also monitor students' exam enrollments through their ProctorU portal.

 ProctorU through eCampus is only available for courses designed by UConn eCampus.
 Faculty will work directly with ProctorU within the guidelines listed below.
 Contact your eCampus representative for more information.
 Non-eCampus courses might consider Respondus Lockdown Browser with Monitor as an alternative.